ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/index.md

 ## Policies

-* Plagiarism: in programming the concept of plagiarism is somewhat elusive.
-We are working with open source tools and libraries, building upon the work of a multitude of people.
+* Plagiarism: in programming, the concept of plagiarism is somewhat elusive.
+We are working with open-source tools and libraries, building upon the work of a multitude of people.
 You are encouraged and expected to tap into resources available online, copy-paste and tweak code you may not fully understand.
-However it is categorically forbidden to outsource work to people outside the course (e.g. your friend from CS) or plagiarize assignments as a whole.
+However, it is categorically forbidden to outsource work to people outside the course (e.g. your friend from CS) or plagiarize assignments as a whole.
 * Absences: you are responsible for what happens in class whether you are here or not.
 I will not repeat content for you that you have missed because you were not in class.
 * Participation: you are invited, encouraged, and expected to engage actively in discussion, reflection and activities.
-* Net addiction: you can exist for few hours without chatting, texting or emailing.
-I will notice if you don't pay attention and prefer that you only come to class if you are actually pay attention.
+* Net addiction: you can exist for a few hours without chatting, texting or emailing.
+I will notice if you don't pay attention and prefer that you only come to class if you are actually paying attention.
 * Recording: There are no recordings of the classes.
 No student may record any classroom activity without express written consent from me.
-If you have (or think you may have) a disability such that you need to record or tape classroom activities, you should contact the Office of Disability Resources to request an appropriate accommodation.
+If you have (or think you may have) a disability such that you need to record or tape classroom activities, get in touch with me.

 [*Adapted from P. Pedercini with permission.*]